Khan/perseus/README.md

 ## Mini-Projects

 Want to help out?
 Here are some well-scoped improvements we could use:
-- **Allow validation of user input for the item-renderer in test.html:** At the moment, we have a file, test.html, which has an editor on the left and a renderer on the right.
-  On the top-left is a "Score" button which allows you to see in the console what is returned `{correct: true, empty: false, message: "hi"}` given the input on the renderer.
-Essentially you'd be moving the logic behind that "Score" button to the big, currently disabled, green "Check Answer" button.
-On checking, it should show the smiley (if correct), shake (if wrong) and show a message (if there is one, whether it is right, wrong, or ungraded).
-Then rather than go to the next problem, if clicked again, it should reset the page to what it originally was before user input.
 - **Show messages on user input in test.html**: In production, there is a message box that shows various clues to the user ("You didn't simplify" or "You used x instead of *").
   But those clues don't show up in Perseus for whatever reason.
 Essentially onClick of